heron2014/react-native-installation-guide/README.md

 Run ```brew install android-sdk```

-Note the path to android-sdk location and put this up in your .bashrc or .zshrc
+Copy the path to android-sdk location and paste it in your .bashrc or .zshrc

 ![android-location](img/loc.png)

 Using bash or zsh:
 - ```nano ~/.bashrc```  or ```nano ~/.zshrc``` nano is the editor, you can use any other editor.

-- paste that location somewhere in your bash or zsh file:
+- paste the copied location somewhere in your .bashrc or .zshrc file:

 ![zsh-path](img/zsh-path.png)

-After you can either close and open terminal or run ```source ~/.bashrc``` or ```source ~/.zshrc```
+Close and open terminal or run ```source ~/.bashrc``` / ```source ~/.zshrc```

-### Open Android SDK and configure your SDK
+### Configure your Android SDK

 - type in your terminal: ```android``` If you see the following window that means the installation was successful.

 ![1](img/1android-sdk.png)

-- official docs what sdk configuration (a bit outdated) https://facebook.github.io/react-native/releases/0.24/docs/android-setup.html#configure-your-sdk
+- official docs in regards to sdk configuration (a bit outdated) https://facebook.github.io/react-native/releases/0.24/docs/android-setup.html#configure-your-sdk

 - Install by ticking the box next to the following:
   - Android SDK Tool, Platform Tools, Build Tools, Android SDK of your choice, always install images like: Intel x 86 Image System.
 In Extra section install : Android Support Repository.
 These are essentials.